Johnny Rockets: History

 On August 13, 2020, Johnny Rockets was acquired by FAT Brands (parent company of Fatburger) for $25 million.

+On January 26, 2026, parent company FAT Brands filed for Chapter 11 bankruptcy protection in an effort to shed billions of dollars in debt.
+The company listed assets and liabilities between $1 billion and $10 billion.
+After receiving court approval for the sale of its assets, FBG Bid Co. officially acquired the remaining assets from FAT Brands for $595 million on June 18, 2026, including Johnny Rockets.

 International

-Johnny Rockets operates restaurants in Australia, Bahrain, Bolivia, Brazil, Canada, Chile, Costa Rica, Cyprus, Ecuador, Honduras, India, Indonesia, Iraq, Italy, Kuwait, Mexico, Nigeria, Norway, Oman, Pakistan, Panama, Paraguay, Peru, Philippines, Poland, Qatar, Saudi Arabia, South Korea, Spain, Tunisia and United Arab Emirates.
+Johnny Rockets operates restaurants in Australia, Bahrain, Bolivia, Brazil, Canada, Chile, Costa Rica, Cyprus, Ecuador, Honduras, India, Indonesia, Iraq, Italy, Kuwait, Mexico, Nigeria, Norway, Oman, Pakistan, Panama, Paraguay, Peru, the Philippines, Poland, Qatar, Saudi Arabia, South Korea, Spain, Tunisia, and United Arab Emirates.

-The first Johnny Rockets restaurant in Pakistan was opened in 2013 in Karachi. and later in Lahore and Islamabad in 2014.
+The first Johnny Rockets restaurant in Pakistan was opened in 2013 in Karachi.
+Locations opened in Lahore and Islamabad in 2014.
 Johnny Rockets opened its first branch in Paraguay on December 16, 2016, in Shopping Mariscal, Asunción.
-In 2016, they also opened branches in Peru and Bolivia.
+In 2016, it also opened branches in Peru and Bolivia.

 The first European Johnny Rockets restaurant was opened in Brescia, Italy, on September 22, 2016, in Elnòs Shopping Center.

-Johnny Rockets Canada had five Canadian locations, two located in Victoria, British Columbia and two locations in Vancouver, British Columbia before all were closed in 2022.
-There is still one location remaining in Windsor, Ontario.
+Johnny Rockets Canada had some Canadian locations, two in Victoria, British Columbia, two in the Toronto area, and two in Vancouver, British Columbia, before all were closed in 2022.
+One location remains in Windsor, Ontario.

-In Indonesia, Johnny Rockets has several locations located across Jabodetabek metro area but after the 2020 pandemic, all were closed.
-Leaving 2 branches left in the country.
+In Indonesia, Johnny Rockets had several locations located across Jabodetabek metro area, but after the COVID-19 pandemic all were closed, leaving two branches left in the country.
 One is located in Terminal 3 of Soekarno-Hatta International Airport and one in the city center of Jakarta inside Grand Sahid Jaya Hotel.

 Several Royal Caribbean International cruise ships have Johnny Rockets restaurants operating on board.

-In popular culture

-It was mentioned in the song "Westside Story" by 1990s pop boyband LFO in Rich Cronin's rap verse off their debut self-titled album in 1999.

-In 2009, the company and CEO John Fuller was featured in the hit TV show Undercover Boss on CBS in the US and on Channel 4 in the United Kingdom.

-The sixth episode of the anime series Blood Blockade Battlefront features a parody of the restaurant called "Jack & Rockets", which the characters Leonardo Watch and Nej frequently order from.

-The action/comedy series Wrestlicious featured comedy sketches with "50s Girl Shauna Na" which were filmed at Johnny Rockets in downtown Tampa Florida.

-An American black comedy crime drama thriller series Barry alluded to Johnny Rockets in LA during episode 3 of season 3.

-The rock and roll and metal inspired and anime styled fighting video game series Guilty Gear features a parody of the restaurant by the name of Danny Missiles, which has survived into the near end of the 22nd Century and is frequented by the cast.

-In the 2012 sixth season (episode 5) of The Big Bang Theory Bernadette Rostenkowski-Wolowitz talks to her husband Howard Wolowitz about him talking too much about being an astronaut and him stating they just had dinner at Johnny Rockets.

-American chef and writer Anthony Bourdain said that the saddest meal he ever ate was at Johnny Rockets.